wbamberg/idl-reference/docs/nsIServerSocketListener.md

 This method is called when the listening socket stops for some reason.
 The server socket is effectively dead after this notification.

-@param aServ
-       The server socket.
-@param aStatus
-       The reason why the server socket stopped listening.
-If the
-       server socket was manually closed, then this value will be
-       NS_BINDING_ABORTED.

 #### Parameters ####